Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

     ![](img/Using_SpiraTeam_with_JIRA_5+_31.png)

 === "Priority"
-    !!! info "This field mapping is optional if syncing tasks and supports mapping multiple values" If you are not syncing tasks you can skip this section
+    !!! info "This field mapping is optional if syncing tasks" If you are not syncing tasks you can skip this section

     ![](img/jira-task-mapping-priority.png)